organix/uart/README.md

     { "action": "label", "name": label }
     { "action": "if", "condition": reg, "true": label, "false": label }
     { "action": "jump", "label" : label }

-Registers may contain values or references.
-The least-significant bits of the register encode the data-type, as described previously.

 Several registers are pre-defined to contain components of the current Event.